BMW M2 CS (2020-2021) review – there's plenty to worry a Porsche Cayman GT4

-The obvious rival at this price point is Porsche’s Cayman GT4.
-The Porsche is a better driver’s car in the sense of the purity of its major controls, and also has that wonderful naturally aspirated 4-litre engine, but there’s no denying the desirability of the M2 CS, or the sheer entertainment factor from its expressive throttle-dominated dynamics.
+The obvious rival at that price point was Porsche’s Cayman GT4.
+The Porsche was a better driver’s car in the sense of the purity of its major controls, and also has that wonderful naturally aspirated 4-litre engine, but there’s no denying the desirability of the M2 CS, or the sheer entertainment factor from its expressive throttle-dominated dynamics.

 Of course, anyone wanting to get their hands on the M2 CS during its narrow production window had arguably had an even trickier time than those chasing a GT4.
 Only 2200 units were built, 564 of which went to the USA, leaving a very limited supply for other markets.
 It's no surprise then, taking into account the state of the second hand car market in 2022, that CSs are trading above list prices, hovering around £80,000.